The D-Day Museum and Overlord Embroidery

 "Make do and mend" with Making Space!

 Have an old garment that you’d like to re-invent?
 Have a stash of wonderful old materials but not sure what to do with it?
 Want to capture memories in textiles, while learning a range of skills such as hand embroidery, applique, printing, collage and machine stitch.
 No experience needed and all ages welcome to take part.
 Making Space, a Leigh Park-based organisation that promotes contemporary craft, art and design, is delivering a series of workshops in September and October, led by two textile artists, Ami Lowman and June Allnutt.
 Click here for a full list of events and further information.

 Have a look at D-Day on your Doorstep, our unique new listing of locations throughout the UK that are connected to the D-Day Landings (we encourage you to add your own locations too).

-View the moving interviews with Normandy veterans, conducted by Clive Elderton for the Normandy Veterans Association and available on the website of our partner, Legasee Educational Trust.
+View the moving interviews with Normandy veterans, conducted mainly by Brigadier Clive Elderton for the Normandy Veterans Association and available on the website of our partner, Legasee Educational Trust.